oktaykcr/localpass-be/README.md

 ### Description
 **Localpass** is a web application that you can manage your credentials in a secure solution.
 Every fields of password is encrypted.
 The project consist of two side.
-The backend side is written with Java Spring Boot, frontend side is written with vueJs.
+The backend side is written with Java Spring Boot, the [frontend](https://github.com/oktaykcr/localpass-fe) side is written with vueJs.

 > Technologies & Frameworks
 * Backend